ImMrHh/arduino.journey/worksheets/week2-worksheet.md

 ## 🥹 Challenge Tasks
 1. Modify the code so the LED **toggles** (stays on until the next press).
 2. Add a second button to control a second LED.
-3. Implement a **debounce** delay (≈50 ms) to avoid false triggers.
-4. Use the button to change the blink speed of the LED.
-5. Comment each line of your code to explain its purpose.
+3. Comment each line of your code to explain its purpose.

 ---